Notable Tile Installation

 History

 Bridgemarket is tucked under the Queensboro Bridge in Manhattan.
 The space was designed by Austrian-American architect Henry Hornbostel and engineer Gustav Lindenthal in the early 1900s.
 The structure was originally used for open-air markets (earning the name “Bridgemarket”) and then became a New York City Department of Transportation facility in the 1930’s.
 The building went unused for decades until 1977 when Hardy Holzman Pfeiffer Associates began to propose a new market design.
 By the early 2000s, the Bridgemarket was open for business and contained the Food Emporium, Guastavino restaurant, a Conran furniture shop, and a public plaza.
-However, bankruptcy forced the Food Emporium to close and in 2005, Guastavino’s decided to focus on private events.
+The Food Emporium left the space in 2015 and Trader Joe’s, a national chain of neighborhood grocery stores known for their unique products, opened in the space in 2021.

 See for Yourself